School Founder and Artistic Director

 Bettina was an instructor at the School of Oregon Ballet Theater for the past three years.
 She has worked on flexibility and strength with all levels to support the dancers’ development in their classical ballet education

 Jessica Zisa began her Royal Academy of Dance training at June Taylor’s School of Dance, where she completed her Grade 3 through Advanced 2 examinations with Distinction under the instruction of June Taylor-Dixon.
 In 2002, she went on to continue her professional dance training at the Goh Ballet Academy in Vancouver, B.C.
 She performed extensively with the Goh Ballet Company through China and British Columbia.
 She began dancing professionally with Colorado Ballet in 2005.
 She later went on to dance with Eugene Ballet and Ballet Idaho, and in 2009 began teaching at Ballet Idaho.
 Miss Jessica returned to Portland, and began teaching at June Taylor’s School of Dance in 2010.
-Miss Jessica currently teaches ballet and serves as social media and public relations coordinator for June Taylor’s School of Dance.
-She is also pursuing a Bachelor degree in English Literature with a minor in Public Relations at Marylhurst University.
-Miss Jessica has a great passion for dance and art education, and is honored to share her love of dance with the community.
-Jessica still makes guest appearances as a dancer, and in 2009/2010 danced tha Sugar Plum Fairy in Northwest Dance Theatre’s Nutcracker.
+Miss Jessica currently serves as social media and public relations coordinator for June Taylor’s School of Dance.

-Given to Miss June by the Kritler family after June Taylor’s School of Dance production of “Alice in Wonderland” in 2008, Alice has been the source of Love, Inspiration and Motivation for many years.
+Given to Miss June by the Kritler family after a June Taylor’s School of Dance production of “Alice in Wonderland”, Alice was the source of Love, Inspiration and Motivation for many years.